RomkoSI/OpenFlipper-staging/README.md

 ## Using the Staging repository

-* Clone the Free branch to get OpenFlipper
+* Clone the free branch to get OpenFlipper

     git clone http://www.openflipper.org:9000/OpenFlipper-Free/OpenFlipper-Free.git OpenFlipper-Staging

-* Enter the Directory and Clone the Staging repository into it:
+* Enter the directory and clone the Staging repository into it:

     git clone http://www.openflipper.org:9000/OpenFlipper-Free/OpenFlipper-Staging.git Package-Staging